North Carolina vs. South Carolina: Odds, spread, over/under - September 2

 North Carolina vs. South Carolina: Odds, spread, over/under and other Vegas lines - September 2

-The No. 21 North Carolina Tar Heels (0-0) meet the South Carolina Gamecocks (0-0) at Bank of America Stadium in Charlotte, North Carolina on September 2, 2023, starting at 7:30 PM ET, airing on ABC.
-The Tar Heels are favored by 2.5 points in the game.
-The over/under is set at 64.5 in the contest.
+Bank of America Stadium in Charlotte, North Carolina is the setting for the No. 21 North Carolina Tar Heels' (0-0) matchup against the South Carolina Gamecocks (0-0) on September 2, 2023, starting at 7:30 PM ET, airing on ABC.
+The Tar Heels are a 2.5-point favorite in the game.
+The over/under is set at 64.5 in the outing.

-In this article, you can check out the spread and odds across multiple sportsbooks for the North Carolina vs. South Carolina matchup.
+See odds, spreads, over/unders and more from multiple sportsbooks in this article for the North Carolina vs. South Carolina matchup.

 North Carolina vs. South Carolina Game Info